extremall-dev/AdvancedKitsAPI/README.md

 # AdvancedKits
-A kits plugin every player dreams of!
+An advanced kits plugin that can't be beaten!